Julpa888/PROYEK_AKHIR/docs/PROJECT_STRUCTURE.md

 - `__pycache__/` and `.pyc` files are automatically generated and ignored by `.gitignore`
 - All relative paths in `storage.py` resolve from project root
-- The wrapper script `run.py` must stay in project root
+- The `main.py` file at project root is the entry point
+- Source code in `src/` remains modular and reusable